 The Southport School

-He has coached sporting teams, led musicals, and organised and accompanied students on national and international school trips, but Jeff believes the most important role he has played in his career is that of a classroom teacher.
+Mr Symms was also selected to serve on School Registration Panels to guide schools on their improvement agendas, has been a Director of Curriculum at every year level, and has worked alongside many teachers to support their development.
+He has coached sporting teams, led musicals, and organised and accompanied students on national and international school trips, but he says the most important role he has played in his career is that of a classroom teacher.

-Congratulations Jeff on your nomination.
+Congratulations Jeff on being a finalist.